-This recipe was inspired by Anna Olson’s Pumpkin Cupcakes, but her recipe is no longer available online.
+This pumpkin spice cupcakes recipe is inspired by Anna Olson’s Pumpkin Cupcakes, but her recipe is no longer available online.
 You can find many of her other recipes here.

 For the frosting: